Badhan-BUET-Zone/badhan-doc/static_docs/invitation.md

 # Software Developer for Badhan, BUET Zone

-We are looking for enthusiastic people to join us in our humanitarian quest to build an app that will help streamline our process of blood donation management.
+We are looking for enthusiastic people to join us in our humanitarian quest to build an app that will help to streamline our process of blood donation management.
 Interested candidates will be responsible to contributing in an open source project and will be assigned to tasks that are suitable for them.